raspberrypilearning/mission-space-lab-creator-guide/en/step_2.md

-# Astro Pi Hardware
+# Astro Pi hardware

 The Astro Pis aboard the ISS are two modified Raspberry Pi 4 computers with 8GB of memory.
 Each one is fitted with a Sense HAT and a camera, and are housed in a custom aluminium flight case.

-The Sense HAT (V2) includes sensors that can measure temperature, humidity, light and colour, as well as motion and orientation using a gyroscope, magnetometer, and accelerometer.
-This allows you to investigate things such as movement, acceleration and the local magnetic field.
+The Sense HAT (V2) includes sensors that can measure temperature, humidity, light, and colour, as well as motion and orientation using a gyroscope, magnetometer, and accelerometer.
+This allows you to investigate things such as movement, acceleration, and the local magnetic field.

-The Astro Pis are also equipped with Raspberry Pi high quality cameras with 5mm lens, which can be used to take amazing pictures of the Earth from space.You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).
+The Astro Pis are also equipped with high-quality Raspberry Pi cameras with 5mm lenses, which can be used to take amazing pictures of the Earth from space.You can [find out more about the computers and sensors here](https://astro-pi.org/about/the-computers).

 ![Animation of the Astro Pi computers being taken apart.](images/AstroPi2-animation.gif)

 To collect data that changes over time as the ISS orbits the Earth, you should focus on sensors such as the camera, gyroscope, magnetometer, accelerometer, or light and colour sensors.

-Measurements such as temperature and humidity tend to stay fairly constant inside the ISS, while the PIR movement sensor mainly detects crew activity near the Astro Pi.
-Although you can use these sensors in your project, they are less likely to produce data that changes significantly during your 10-minute experiment.
+Measurements such as temperature and humidity tend to stay fairly constant inside the ISS, while the PIR movement sensor mainly detects crew activity near the Astro Pis.
+Although you can use movement, temperature, and humidity sensors in your project, they are less likely to produce data that changes significantly during your 10-minute experiment.

 Choosing sensors that capture changing conditions will give you more interesting data to analyse.